adhithimaran/adhithimaran/README.md

-# Hi there!
+# Hey there!
 I'm Adhithi Maran

 ## About Me
 I'm a passionate **Computer Science student** at the University of Minnesota, Twin Cities, with a love for building innovative web applications and exploring emerging technologies.
 I enjoy tackling complex problems and turning ideas into reality through programming.